MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 </html>
 ```

-As you notice, we're also including jquery to make the DOM manipulation a little easier.
+As you notice, we're also including jQuery to make the DOM manipulation a little easier.
 Feel free not to include it and use your vanilla js powers you've learned in other tutorials.

 Finally add this code to `index.js`